bazelbuild/bazel/site/en/concepts/platforms.md

 repo if the platform is unique to your project, otherwise somewhere all projects that may use this platform can find.

-The old APIs will be removed as soon as this goal is achieved and this will become the standard way projects select platforms and toolchains.
+The old APIs will be removed as soon as this goal is achieved.
+Then this will be the standard way projects select platforms and toolchains.

 ## Should I use platforms? {:#use-platforms-reason}